Zankoku-Okuno/extra-lists/README.md

 Now, accumulate an `RList`, and the type system will ensure you convert it (probably by revering) before returning the the list-expecting caller.

 Until levity-polymorphic data types make their way into GHC, these have the same laziness choices as vanilla lists.

+This package also has a (stub) module for cons lists.
+This exports only functions that are the "intended use" of linked lists, and does not export partial functions.
+It is intended to be a drop-in replacement for the outdated design decisions `Data.List`, and perhaps will get there eventually.